CIRCSE/LEMLAT3/README.md

 The three different formats provide different information:
 - the plain text file reports exactly the same information displayed in the interactive mode
 - the XML file includes the complete analysis for each wordform
+- the CSV file assigns to each wordform its lemma and Part of Speech (basic lemmatization).
+If one wordform is assigned more than one lemma, these are provided on separate lines
-- the CSV file assigns to each wordform its lemma(s) The list of the unknown worforms is provided in a separate plain text file with the same name of the input file and the extension '.unk'.
+The list of the unknown worforms is provided in a separate plain text file with the same name of the input file and the extension '.unk'.